asimwe1/rust_chatapp/site/guide/7-fairings.md

   * **Ignite (`on_ignite`)**

-    An ignite callback is called during [ignition] An ignite callback can arbitrarily modify the `Rocket` instance being build.
-They are are commonly used to parse and validate configuration values, aborting on bad configurations, and inserting the parsed value into managed state for later retrieval.
+    An ignite callback is called during [ignition] An ignite callback can arbitrarily modify the `Rocket` instance being built.
+They are commonly used to parse and validate configuration values, aborting on bad configurations, and inserting the parsed value into managed state for later retrieval.